 Can I bring my family or friends?

 Spectators are encouraged and can attend the WSR Swim free of charge.
-If you all wish to stay for the Regatta proper, they will need to purchase tickets at a very reasonable price of £7, which will be available on the morning of the Swim.
+If they wish to stay for the Regatta proper, they will need to purchase tickets which will be available on the morning of the Swim.

 I’d like to help.
 What can I do?

 The Swim is always looking for Supporters or Sponsors, who are willing to donate either monetarily or with prizes or anything else that might be helpful (eg goody bag contents).
 Please email us at email@example.com to discuss.